Janak26/AutoNut/README.md

 Once a recipe is selected, users can:

-Ask for simplification
+-Ask for simplification

-Get substitutions
+-Get substitutions

-Adjust serving size
+-Adjust serving size

-Make recipes healthier or quicker
+-Make recipes healthier or quicker

-Understand steps
+-Understand steps